There is a Statutory Right to Adjudicate Commercial Construction Contracts.

-The Adjudicator is rather like a football referee, he makes an assessment of the facts and the rules, then makes a decision that cannot be argued with and must be immediately complied with.
-The aggrieved party can only appeal by taking the matter to court or arbitration.
+The Adjudicator makes an assessment of the facts and the rules, then makes a decision that cannot be argued with and must be immediately complied with.
+The aggrieved party can only appeal by taking the matter to Court or Arbitration.

 Adjudications are commenced when there is a dispute between the parties.
 This can be for almost anything, however most Adjudications relate to payment disputes.
 In such cases the decision will reflect whether or not an immediate transfer of assets should take place between the parties.

-By default, the process of Adjudication is officially an interim measure as fresh court or arbitration proceedings can follow or be run at the same time, however in practical terms such proceedings rarely occur and it normally means the end of the dispute between parties.
+By default, the Adjudication process is officially an interim measure as fresh Court or Arbitration proceedings can follow or be run at the same time, however, in practical terms such proceedings rarely occur and it normally means the end of the dispute between parties.

-The process is straightforward, however for any party involved it is necessary to carefully operate within the Adjudication procedural rules that exist; research and identify the law and prudently execute arguments to persuade the Adjudicator to favour your case.
-If this is not done, the case may easily be lost resulting in payment liability to the other party and having to pay the costs of the Adjudicator.
+The Adjudication process is straightforward, however, for any party involved it is necessary to carefully operate within the Adjudication procedural rules that exist; research and identify the law and prudently execute arguments to persuade the Adjudicator to favour your case.
+If this is not done, the case may easily be lost, resulting in payment liability to the other party and having to pay the costs of the Adjudicator.

-If you are in construction contract and you are served with a Notice of Adjudication the time constraints are seriously short.
-You need to act immediately by calling ARBICON for advice.
-It is not recommended that you attempt to tackle the Adjudication process without our assistance.
-ARBICON are specialists in the conduct of Adjudication and Construction Legal Matters.
+If you have a construction contract and are served with a Notice of Adjudication, the time constraints are seriously short.
+You need to act immediately and get advice.
+It is not recommended that you attempt to tackle the Adjudication process alone.
+Arbicon are specialists in the conduct of Construction Adjudication and Construction Legal Matters.

-There are two types of adjudication these are: (1) Contractual Adjudication; (2) Statutory Adjudication.
-The type depends on what is in the contract.
+There are two types of Adjudication, the type depends on what is in the contract:

-If you have no clauses in your contract in respect of adjudication, you have the right to a statutory adjudication and you, the parties, are bound by the rules and procedures of the Construction Acts and the Scheme as defined above.
+If you have no Adjudication clauses in your contract, you have the right to a statutory Adjudication and you, the parties, are bound by the rules and procedures of the Construction Acts and the Scheme as defined above.
 There are however criteria that must be met to qualify for a Statutory Adjudication.